This is Mary, and she’s in credit card debt. Could a balance transfer credit card help her out?

 Before applying for a balance transfer credit card, take note of the following so you’re never taken by surprise:

 - You’ll pay a fee for the balance transfer.
 When you move your balance to a new card, you’ll need to pay a balance transfer fee.
 As an example, let’s say a card’s balance transfer fee is 3%.
 If you’re transferring $1,000, you’ll pay a fee of $1,000 x 3% — or $30.

 - You’ll get a great APR on your transferred balance.
-A good balance transfer card will offer 0% interest for a while on the debt you transfer.
+A good balance transfer card offers 0% interest for a while on the debt you transfer.
 A really good balance transfer card will give you 0% APR for longer.
-Instead of getting 0% APR for 6 months, for example, you could get 0% for 21 months.
+Instead of getting 0% APR for six months, for example, you could get 0% for 21 months.

 - After the introductory APR ends, you’ll start paying interest.
 Some people forget to keep track of when their introductory APR expires and are surprised when they’re charged interest.
 Consider how long your low intro APR lasts, and consider whether you can pay off your balance (or get close to doing so) within that time.

 - You must make monthly payments on time.
 Here’s one of those conditions that might throw you for a loop: You only get the nice 0% APR if you make your monthly payments on time.
 After just one late payment, your credit card provider may revoke the promotional APR.
 Avoid this situation by scheduling automatic payments.